PratikWhiteHat/starter-academic/content/authors/admin/_index.md

   url: https://www.cornerstoneondemand.com/

 # Short bio (displayed in user profile at end of posts)
 bio: Pratik Chotaliya is an Information Security Professional working as a Security Engineer at CornerStone On Demand.
-He has over 4+ years of experince in application,mobile and network security.
+He has over 4+ years of experince in Application,Mobile and Network security.

 # Interests to show in About widget
 interests: